Diviloper/PyMEOS-CFFI/README.md

 > [!IMPORTANT]
 > Make sure the version of the tag matches exactly the version of the package.
 Otherwise, the workflow will fail and the package will not be published.
+> If publishing a new version, remember always to update the version number in the (init template)[builder/tempaltes/init.py].